SYSTEMIC LUPUS ERYTHEMATOSUS (SLE)

-On March 9, 2011, the US Food and Drug Administration (FDA) approved belimumab (Benlysta) for intravenous (IV) use, an intravenously delivered agent, for use in individuals with active, autoantibody-positive lupus (systemic lupus erythematosus [SLE]) who are receiving standard therapy, including corticosteroids, antimalarials, immunosuppressives, and nonsteroidal anti-inflammatory drugs (NSAIDs).
+On March 9, 2011, the US Food and Drug Administration (FDA) approved belimumab (Benlysta) for intravenous (IV) use in individuals with active, autoantibody positive SLE who are receiving standard therapy, including corticosteroids, antimalarials, immunosuppressives, and nonsteroidal anti-inflammatory drugs (NSAIDs).
 It is the first inhibitor intended to target B-lymphocyte stimulator (BLyS) protein, which may reduce the number of abnormal B cells.
 BLyS is overexpressed in patients with SLE and other autoimmune diseases.
-After subsequent studies using the IV formulation, the FDA granted approval in pediatric individuals age five years and older.
+After subsequent studies using the IV formulation, the FDA granted approval in pediatric individuals ages five years and older.
 Additionally, a subcutaneous formulation of belimumab (Benlysta) for use in adults was also FDA approved.

 LUPUS NEPHRITIS (LN)